sfagin89/RedundantSensorProject/README.md

   * Run the following command to make the alias permanent
     * ```source ~/.bashrc```

-## Interacting with the I2C Devices connected to the Pi
+## Testing I2C Device Connections on Pi
 **The following steps assume a hardware setup identical to the provided schematic**
 * Confirm the I2C Mux peripheral is present on the bus.
 Address 70 show display
   * ````